laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 If your work involves interactive installations, there's a good chance you'll be working with a camera at some point.
 Choosing the right type of camera for your interactive installation is one of the most important technical choices you can make in the initial planning phases of your project.
 You can always correct for certain things in software, but your hardware and camera choices are the first line of defense against undesired behavior.

+Drawing a line at what I'm defining as a "camera" is a bit challenging.
+There is a huge range of options available for observational tracking.
+In general for this writeup, we can think of a camera as an electronic device with a sensor that is capable of detecting different wavelengths of light that have been focused by a lens.
+[Here](https://ciechanow.ski/cameras-and-lenses/) is a great guide by Bartosz Ciechanowski on the different physics involved in cameras and lenses.

-In the sections below, part 1 cover several common camera types and their strengths and weaknesses.
-Following that, part 2 will cover some less common cameras and other topics like camera systems that use hybrid approaches.
+In the sections below, Part 1 covers several common camera types and their strengths and weaknesses.
+Following that, Part 2 will cover some less common cameras and other topics like camera systems that use hybrid approaches.
 Part 3 will cover some supplementary information like camera measurements, latency, and other brief software topics.
 Here is an outline of what we'll be covering.

  - **Part 0 - Questions to consider when choosing a camera**